jgmenu/jgmenu/docs/manual/jgmenu-config.1.md

     terminal_args must finish with '-e' or equivalent (where '-e'
     refers to the meaning of '-e' in 'xterm -e'.

+monitor = __integer__ (default 0)

+    Specify a particular monitor as an index starting from 1.
+    If 0, the menu will be launched on the monitor where the mouse
+    is.

 menu_margin_x = __integer__ (default 2)
 menu_margin_y = __integer__ (default 32)